system76/tech-docs/src/models/darp8/repairs.md

 3. Remove the existing M.2 drive by pulling it out of the slot.
 4. Insert the new M.2 drive into the slot and hold it in place.
 5. Replace the retainer screw.
-6. If a square brace was present on the old drive, transfer it to the new drive.
+6. If a square thermal pad was present on the old drive, transfer it to the new drive.

 ## Replacing the wireless card: